helium729/vigna/README.md

 Features and Typical Applications
 --------------------------------
-Vigna is a two-stage pipelined micro-controller style CPU.
+Vigna is a two-stage micro-controller style CPU with parallele state-machine architecture.
 The core has an approximate CPI of 3 when the instruction bus and data bus are separated.
 The micro-controller is size-optimized and has a simple extensible bus.

 This core can be integrated into other systems and used as an auxiliary core on a FPGA.
 Due to the small size and low logic payload, it can be easily adapted into various systems.

+This core has a ultra-low size on FPGAs.
+On Xilinx Artix-7 series FPGAs, it only uses 582 LUTs and 285FFs(Synthesized with Xilinx Vivado 2020.1 with default synthesis strategy).

 Files in this Repository
 -----------------